iarna/gearman-packet/README.md

 `var GearmanPacket = require('gearman-packet');`

-* `var parser = new GearmanPacket.Parser();`
+* `var parser = new GearmanPacket.Parser(options);`

 This is an stream Transform class, so you can pipe buffers into it and it emits objects.
 Typical use is to pipe a socket into it and pipe the parser into something that acts on the packet objects.
 See Packet Objects below for details on what those look like.

+The options argument is optional and takes any properties valid for a stream Transform option argument, additionally it also takes:

+`maxPacketSize` - Any packet larger then this number of bytes will be skipped and an erro emitted.
+If you don't specify this then per the protocol spec, packets of up to 2^32 (4,294,967,295) bytes will be accepted.
+As this would ordinarily cause memory issues, its highly recommended that you set this to something appropriate for your workload.

 * `var emitter = new GearmanPacket.Emitter();`

 This too is a stream Transform class.
 It accepts objects like those the Parser emits and emits buffers.
 Typical use is to pipe the emitter into a socket and then write objects to the emitter.

 Packet Objects
 ==============